hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

     and so on.
 Inline scripts are the easiest way to pull off simple tasks within the machine.

--   `script` (string) - The path to a script to upload and execute in the machine.
+-   `script` (string) - The path to a script to execute.
 This path can be absolute or relative.
 If it is relative, it is relative to the working directory when Packer is executed.

 -   `scripts` (array of strings) - An array of scripts to execute.
-The scripts will be uploaded and executed in the order specified.
+The scripts will be executed in the order specified.
 Each script is executed in isolation, so state such as variables from one script won't carry on to the next.

 Optional parameters: